Frequently Asked Questions

 - The charity with the most votes is announced.

-- Checks are written by each member to the selected charity.
+- Donations via check or online are made by each member/team to the selected charity.

-- Cheeks are collected and you feel good.
-You just did something amazing and impactful.
+- Checks are collected and you feel good.
+You just did something amazing and impactful!

-- The next meeting and venue are announced.
+- The next giving circle and venue are announced.

-7:30 pm – Meeting is adjourned.
+7:30 pm – Giving circle is adjourned.
 Stay and mingle more or head home.

-We strive to complete our meetings in one hour.
+We strive to complete our giving circles in one (1) hour.
 We aim to start promptly at 6:30 pm.
-If you wish to come earlier or stay later, there will be opportunities to socialize both before and after the formal part of each one-hour meeting.
+If you wish to come earlier or stay later, there will be opportunities to socialize both before and after the formal part of each giving circle.

-If you cannot attend a quarterly meeting you may submit your donation in one of the following ways:
+If you cannot attend a quarterly giving circle, you may submit your donation in one of the following ways:

-- Give your blank $100 check to a trusted friend who is attending the meeting.
+- Give your $100 blank check to a trusted friend who is attending the giving circle.
 She can fill in the name of the selected charity and turn it in for you.

-- Mail your $100 check before the meeting or immediately after the meeting to the designated Executive Committee member.
+- Mail your $100 check before the giving circle or immediately after the giving circle to the designated Executive Committee member.
 Absent members will receive an email with the pertinent details.

 - Submit your donation via the online link provided in the email announcing the charity recipient.